 The Carmelo and Colonia areas are the center of agricultural operations in Uruguay with large tracts of sorghum and sunflower making it the ideal habitat for dove and Perdiz.
 Large thickets, or roosting areas, add to this diversity of the habitat, which support large numbers of dove and Perdiz.

 Perdiz season runs from May 1st to early August

 Las Palamas or Santa Elena Lodge as we call it, is one of the most important lodges in the country with 90,000 acres of land.
 It was built in 1896 and will compare to many of the top lodges in Argentina but without the white glove service found at some of our Argentina lodges.
-Santa Elena has 11 bedrooms, 2 big dining rooms, a swimming pool and a nice barbeque where you will taste the finest food in Uruguay along with excellent local wines.
-Every client who went the past six years said the same thing.
-“The shooting was unbelievable with great service and outstanding food.”
+Santa Elena has 11 bedrooms, two big dining rooms, a swimming pool and a nice barbeque where you will taste the finest food in Uruguay along with excellent local wines.
+Every client who visited the past six years said the same thing: “The shooting was unbelievable with great service and outstanding food.”
 The Las Palamas or Santa Elena Lodge is very quaint and quiet offering clients a chance to relax and have privacy and is quickly becoming a favorite with hunting groups.
 The atmosphere on this hunt is one of the best in the world so you don’t need to worry about anything.
 All you do is eat, sleep, drink and shoot doves or doves and perdiz until you can’t stand it anymore!